Social Media Policy

 A comment posted by a member of the public on any Library social media site is the opinion of the commentator or poster only, and publication of a comment does not imply endorsement of, or agreement by, the Library, nor do the comments necessarily reflect the opinions or policies of the Library.

-The Library reserves the right to deny access to Library social media sites for any individual who violates the Library’s social media policy, at any time and without prior notice.
+The Library reserves the right to deny access to Library social media sites for any individual who repeatedly violates the Library’s social media policy, at any time and without prior notice.

 Publishers shall monitor social media sites for comments requesting responses from the Library and for comments in violation of this policy.

-All comments posted to any Library social media site are bound by that sites terms of service, and the Library reserves the right to report any violation of those terms of service to the social media site, and ask the site to take appropriate and reasonable responsive action.
+All comments posted to any Library social media site are bound by that sites terms of service, and the Library reserves the right to report any violation of those terms of service to the social media site and ask the site to take appropriate and reasonable responsive action.

 Users who enter private or personal information on Library social media websites or social media sites do so at their own risk.
 The Library is not responsible for any damages resulting from the public display, or failure to remove, private or personal information.